 The Hawaiian islands are one of our favorite places to snorkel.
 We have done lots of snorkeling there and think it has been some of the best snorkeling in terms of seeing lots of varieties of colorful fish and beautiful coral.
 We were aware that there were times that box jellyfish were present in the ocean on east and south facing beaches and have seen signs posted on the beach warning swimmers away.

-In February 2016, we read an online article about an increase in box jellyfish in Hawaii, published by Beat of Hawaii.
+We recently read an online article about an increase in box jellyfish in Hawaii, published by Beat of Hawaii.
 It is good to have an article like this one to help you know what to look for, best times to schedule your Hawaii vacation, and how to treat stings if you are unlucky enough to get stung!
 You can read it here.

 Besides knowing these dates, it is a good idea to walk on the beach before going in the water.
 If you see the dead jellyfish on the beach, don’t go in and notify any lifeguards so they can post warnings.
 Asking locals can also be a good way to make sure there are no jellyfish present in the water.